starnowski/posjsonhelper/text/README.md

 ### Building project locally
 If someone would like to build the project locally from the source please see the [CONTRIBUTING.md](../CONTRIBUTING.md) file to check how to set up the project locally.

+### How to attach FunctionContributor
+Please see section in the main [README.md file](../README.md#how-to-attach-functioncontributor) to know how to attach FunctionContributor.
+For the text module it is not required to [apply DDL changes](../README.md#apply-ddl-changes).
+The text search components do not required custom SQL functions.